Generalized Jacobians and explicit descents: The modulus setup

 so that the superscripts denote the image under the degree map.
 To ease notation we also denote the degree $0$ components by $J = J^0$, $J_\frak{m}=J_\frak{m}^0$ and $A_\frak{m} = A^0_\frak{m}$.
 For any $i \in \Z$, $J^i$ and $J^i_\frak{m}$ are torsors under $J$ and $J_\frak{m}$, respectively.

 Let $\frak{m}' \in \Div_\frak{m}(C)$ be an effective reduced $k$-rational divisor linearly equivalent to and with disjoint support from $\frak{m}$ (which exists by Bertini's theorem, provided $k$ has sufficiently many elements).
-Each of the quotient groups
+Then $\frak{m}'$ determines classes in $\Pic_C$, $\Pic_{C_\frak{m}}$ and $\frak{A}$, which generate, in each, a subgroup scheme isomorphic to the constant group scheme $\Z$.
+Let $\calJ$, $\calJ_\frak{m}$ and $\calA_\frak{m}$ denote the corresponding quotient group schemes, which exist since the category of commutative algebraic groups is abelian.
+We have,